Tadas-M/news-website/README.md

 [website](https://worldnews.netlify.com/World)
 ## Capabilities of website

-You can find information from various categories.
+You can find information on various topics.
 Homepage includes 5 different categories<br>
 which I believe are most relevant and can be found in major news outlets.
 Using country selector<br>
 you can choose between all topics that [News API](https://newsapi.org) provides.